byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Although the terms humus and compost are informally used interchangeably, they are distinct soil components with different origins; humus is created through anaerobic fermentation, while compost is the result of aerobic decomposition.

 **Step 2: Decomposition** - is done in the garden, compost pile, or a semi closed pro-biotic *soil factory*.
-Shallow Bury the contents of the bin in the garden or compost bin.
+Shallow bury the contents of the bin in the garden or compost bin.
 Up to 1/3 can be added to the bottom of indoor or outdoor pots.

 Most food remnants will be indistinguishable from the soil in a week or two, although certain items like bones, egg shells, and corn cobs will take longer to disappear and will act as a slow release fertilizer.
 While the organic matter is decomposing it is still quite acidic so wait 10 days before planting.